 One of the most common false claims that people make about CBD products is that they can get you high.
 In reality, CBD is a compound that has been defined by the National Institute on Drug Abuse as non-psychoactive.

 While CBD doesn’t have psychoactive qualities, you can still feel its effects.
-Rather than causing mind-altering effects, CBD is known to have mood-altering effects and has since proven to be a powerful tool for people with anxiety, depression, chronic pain, or even people that simply want to settle down and get some rest and relaxation.
+Rather than causing mind-altering effects, CBD is known to have mood-altering effects and has since proven to be a powerful tool for people with uneasiness, low mood, chronic discomfort, or even people that simply want to settle down and get some rest and relaxation.

 If you are interested in getting high, trust us when we say that there are products out there for you — but they aren’t our natural CBD products.
 Your next question might be “Well, some CBD products have THC in them?
 So how do CBD products not get you high?”

 While full spectrum CBD products have trace amounts of THC (under .03%), there is nowhere near enough THC to manifest psychoactive effects.
 Additionally, broad spectrum and isolate CBD products are 100% THC-free.
 So in short, no, CBD products cannot get you high.

 Myth: There Is Little Science To Support The Benefits Of CBD